KCPD investigating homicide at 45th and South Benton; suspect in custody

 KANSAS CITY, Mo.
 (KCTV) - Officers with the Kansas City, Missouri Police Department are investigating a homicide at 45th and South Benton this afternoon.

-KCPD said an adult male was killed.
+KCPD said an adult male was killed in a shooting.
 A person of interest remained at the scene and was taken into custody by police.

+Police said they were called to the area just before 12:30 p.m.
+Officers began rendering aid to the man when they arrived, and EMS responded and took over and transported the victim to a local hospital, where he was declared dead.

+Detectives are not looking for any additional suspects, and police said they do not believe there is currently an additional threat to the community.

 This is a breaking news story.
 KCTV5 will update when more information is available.